-Open Space and Biodiversity Policy / Strategy 2013 - 2023 (Ipswich Borough Council, 2013)

-been produced (see Plan 6 accompanying the proposed submission Core Strategy review) and policy DM33 sets out the policy relating to the enhancement of these.
-Ipswich Borough Council is working towards a target to increase tree canopy cover to 22% by 2050.

-26. The Greenways Project, supported by funding from Ipswich Borough Council as well as other councils and organisations, supports the activities of local conservation groups in and around Ipswich.
+- 25. In addition to the provision of strategic spaces, the Council is enhancing existing spaces within Ipswich through its Parks and Open Spaces department and their partnerships with other organisations.
+The Council adopted an Open Spaces and Biodiversity Policy / Strategy in 20138 which focuses on the provision of spaces within Ipswich (albeit that some of these will serve a wider hinterland).
+This identified under provision in relation to parks and gardens, amenity green space, natural and semi-natural spaces, tree canopy cover, play areas and outdoor sports facilities for the Borough as a whole although identified over provision of allotments.
+This under and over provision is not distributed equally across the town as particular deficiencies in open space are identified in the north of the town. - 26.
+The Open Spaces and Biodiversity Policy / Strategy sets the framework for addressing these deficiencies including through requiring contributions to open space through new development, addressing the management of and uses provided within existing spaces and identifying green corridors.
+A Public Open Space Supplementary Planning Document is currently being produced which will set the framework for securing developer contributions in relation to open space provision.
+A Green Corridors map has been produced (see Plan 6 accompanying the proposed submission Core Strategy review) and policy DM33 sets out the policy relating to the enhancement of these.
+Ipswich Borough Council is working towards a target to increase tree canopy cover to 22% by 2050. - 27.
+The Greenways Project, supported by funding from Ipswich Borough Council as well as other councils and organisations, supports the activities of local conservation groups in and around Ipswich.
 Actions during 2014 include new and restored footpaths in Holywells Park and habitat management along Alderman Canal9.
 Whilst these works are undertaken at the local scale they contribute towards the enhancement of the wider green infrastructure network as set out in policy CS16.